Estimating trisection genus via gem theory: From gems to trisection diagrams

 Now, if $\mathcal T^\prime(\Gamma, \varepsilon) = (H^\prime_{0},H^\prime_{1},H^\prime_{2})$ is the gem-induced trisection of $M$ obtained from $\mathcal T(\Gamma, \varepsilon)$ by stabilization along the edges $(\bar e_1, \dots, \bar e_k)$ \ ($k \ge 0$), the identification between $\Sigma^\prime= H^\prime_{0} \cap H^\prime_{1} \cap H^\prime_{2}$ and $F_\e(\Gamma_{\hat 4})^{(k)}$ directly follows by construction (see the proof of Proposition \ref{prop:gem-induced}).

-Hence, in order to obtain a trisection diagram which identifies the trisection $\bar{\mathcal T}^\prime(\Gamma, \varepsilon) = (\bar{H}^\prime_{0},H^\prime_{1},H^\prime_{2})$ of the associated closed $4$-manifold $\bar M$ (which is exactly the trisection $\mathcal T^\prime(\Gamma, \varepsilon)$ of $M$, if $M$ is closed), whose central surface is the same as $\mathcal T^\prime(\Gamma, \varepsilon)$, we have to determine on $\Sigma^\prime$ a system of independent curves realizing the attachments of the 3-dimensional handlebodies $\bar{H}^\prime_{0} \cap H^\prime_{1} = H^\prime_{0} \cap H^\prime_{1}=H^\prime_{01}$, $\bar{H}^\prime_{0} \cap H^\prime_{2} = H^\prime_{0} \cap H^\prime_{2}=H^\prime_{02}$ and $H^\prime_{1} \cap H^\prime_{2}=H^\prime_{12}$ .
+Hence, in order to obtain a trisection diagram which identifies the trisection $\bar{\mathcal T}^\prime(\Gamma, \varepsilon) = (\bar{H}^\prime_{0},H^\prime_{1},H^\prime_{2})$ of the associated closed $4$-manifold $\bar M$ (which is exactly the trisection $\mathcal T^\prime(\Gamma, \varepsilon)$ of $M$, if $M$ is closed), whose central surface is the same as $\mathcal T^\prime(\Gamma, \varepsilon)$, we have to determine on $F_\e(\Gamma_{\hat 4})^{(k)}$ a system of independent curves realizing the attachments of the 3-dimensional handlebodies $\bar{H}^\prime_{0} \cap H^\prime_{1} = H^\prime_{0} \cap H^\prime_{1}=H^\prime_{01}$, $\bar{H}^\prime_{0} \cap H^\prime_{2} = H^\prime_{0} \cap H^\prime_{2}=H^\prime_{02}$ and $H^\prime_{1} \cap H^\prime_{2}=H^\prime_{12}$ .

-As already pointed out, the union of the red (resp. green) edges to which the prisms constituting $H_{02}=H_0 \cap H_2$ (resp. $H_{01}=H_0 \cap H_1$) collapse (see Figure \ref{fig:trisec_pieces}) is a 1-dimensional spine of the 3-dimensional handlebody $H_{02}=H_0 \cap H_2$ (resp. $H_{01}=H_0 \cap H_1$); moreover, it is not difficult to check that this spine is isomorphic to $K_{\e_1 \e_3}$ (resp. $K_{\e_0 \e_2}$).
+As already pointed out, the union of the red (resp. green) edges to which the prisms constituting $H_{02}=H_0 \cap H_2$ (resp. $H_{01}=H_0 \cap H_1$) collapse (see Figure \ref{fig:trisec_pieces}) is a 1-dimensional spine of the 3-dimensional handlebody $H_{02}$ (resp. $H_{01}$); moreover, it is not difficult to check that this spine is isomorphic to $K_{\e_1 \e_3}$ (resp. $K_{\e_0 \e_2}$).
 As a consequence, a ``minimal" spine of $H_{02}$ (resp. $H_{01}$) is obtained by shrinking to a point the red (resp. green) edges corresponding to a spanning tree of $K_{\e_1 \e_3}$ (resp. $K_{\e_0 \e_2}$), and a system of (independent) meridian curves of $H_{02}$ (resp. $H_{01}$) consists of curves which are dual to the edges of that minimal spine.
+In this regard, note that each $\{\e_0,\e_2\}$-colored cycle (resp. $\{\e_1,\e_3\}$-colored cycle) of $\G$, is dual in $K(\Gamma_{\hat 4})$ to one of the above red (resp. green) edges (see \cite[Figure 17]{Martini-Toriumi}) and it is embedded in $F_\e(\Gamma_{\hat 4})$ (and then also in $F_\e(\Gamma_{\hat 4})^{(k)}$).